spf13/spf13-vim/README.md

 ### Updating bundled packages

-Currently there is no Emacs Lisp API for updating packages, so you'll have to update manually the packages that came with Prelude from time to time.
+Generally it's a good idea to do a package update before running updating Prelude, since the latest Prelude code might depend on newer versions of the bundled packages than you would currently have installed.

+If you're doing manual Prelude updates you should always do a package update first.

 `M-x package-list-packages RET U x`

-Generally it's a good idea to do a package update before running `prelude-update`, since the latest Prelude code might depend on newer versions of the bundled packages than you would currently have installed.
+That's not necessary if you're using `M-x prelude-update`, since it will automatically update the installed packages.

 ### Problems with flyspell-mode